 - no Do not automatically restart the container.
 (Default).

 Install Portainer using my easy step by step guide.
 Skip this step if you already have Portainer installed.
+Attention: Make sure you have installed the latest Portainer version.

 Open Portainer then click on the container for which you want to change the restart policy.
 Follow the instructions in the image below.